-As an employer, you can tremendously affect the health and well-being of your employees.
-A healthy workforce increases your bottom line and positively impacts employee morale.
+As an employer, you can tremendously impact the health and well-being of your employees.
+Simply put, a healthy workforce increases your bottom line and employee morale.
 The resources below provide additional information to improve the health of your employees and ultimately, your business.

 This toolkit provides detailed information on how to make your worksite and campus tobacco-free and how to help employees quit using tobacco.
 Examples from Nebraska businesses are included.

 While this resource focuses on making your business smoke-free (and Nebraska's Clean Indoor Air Act

 already requires most businesses in the state to be smoke-free), it contains useful info on how to make your business smoke- or tobacco-free.
 Prepared by the U.S. Centers for Disease Control and Prevention.

 This 2014 Business & Legal Resources article discusses e-cigarettes and how to include the devices in your company's tobacco-free policy.

 Smoking Employees Cost $6,000 a Year More, Study Finds